 Preening after swimming is common in ducks to keep their peening glands warm and dry.
 In their preening process, they rub heads all over the body.

-Ducks usually do this activity in order to search plants, bugs, or fish down in the water to eat.
-This activity is commonly called the bum bobbing behaviour of the duck.
+Ducks usually do this activity in order to search for plants, bugs, or fish down in the water to eat.
+This activity is commonly called the bum-bobbing behaviour of the duck.

 Ducks often show their excitement and affection by shivering.
 A tamed duck usually shivers to grant some attention from the owner.

 11. Guarding Or Not Leaving The Nest